-NEW HAMPSHIRE LIBERTY ALLIANCE

-GOLD STANDARD

-3 60 YEA OTP/A 3 63 NAY OTP 3 169 YEA ITL 3 171 YEA OTP/A 3 284 YEA OTP/A

-NHLIBERTY.ORG

-House SESSION - Thursday, May 1, 2025

-SB 169, requiring employers to provide certain information regarding cost sharing to employees receiving workers' compensation benefits.

-Labor, Industrial and Rehabilitative Services: ITL 10-9

-ANTI-LIBERTY: This bill requires employers who are making supplemental payments to employees collecting workers compensation benefits to provide them a detailed breakdown of the payments and adjustments.

-- This bill is yet another mandate that employers must follow to be in compliance with labor laws. - While a small request on its face, when added to all of the compliance requirements for employers it collectively makes it harder to do business in New Hampshire. - The businesses impacted the most under additional requirements are small businesses who are less likely to have compliance employees to handle these requests.

-SB 171, relative to required pay for remote work.

-Labor, Industrial and Rehabilitative Services: OTP/A 10-9

-PRO-LIBERTY: This bill removes the 2-hour minimum an employee must be paid per shift.

-- While the original bill was great, the amended bill is even better. - Payment terms should be negotiated between an employer and employee. - In effect, this eliminates a type of minimum wage, by eliminating minimum hours.

-SB 60, relative to advanced deposit account wagering and the department of health and human services' rulemaking authority regarding immunization requirements.

-Ways and Means: OTP 19-0

-PRO-LIBERTY: This bill increases tax revenue from bets on horse racing by allowing advanced deposit account wagering.
-Also, this bill was amended to include limits to the state's required vaccinations for children.

-- This bill contains a non-germane amendment, but since NHLA has rated both SB60 and the original bill that contained the text of the amendment (HB357) as pro-liberty, we consider a vote of OTP/A to be pro-liberty as well. - SB 60 will increase tax revenue via a tax only charged to those participating in the activity of horse race betting.
-It is in essence a user fee. - The amendment limits what vaccinations must be given to children by state mandate.
-This takes the power to make health decisions for children away from the state and gives it to parents, who are the proper people to make these decisions.

-SB 63, relative to funding for the division of travel and tourism.

-Ways and Means: OTP 19-0

-ANTI-LIBERTY: This bill changes the funding formula for the use of meals and rooms tax to allocate \$4 million in additional funding to the Division of Travel and Tourism.

-- This bill does not change the tax rate, but instead gives a larger share of tax revenue to marketing efforts for tourism to New Hampshire. - Marketing efforts like these are not an effective use of government funds and should be eliminated, and certainly should not be expanded as this bill proposes to do. - Hotels, restaurants, and attractions can self-assess regarding joint marketing efforts privately, without wasting taxpayer dollars or compelling participation from all tourism-related business.

-Pulled from Consent Calendar
+SB 63 NAY OTP SB 169 YEA ITL SB 171 YEA OTP/A SB 284 YEA OTP/A SB 169, requiring employers to provide certain information regarding cost sharing to employees receiving workers' compensation benefits.
+SB 169 Labor, Industrial and Rehabilitative Services: ITL 10-9 ANTI-LIBERTY: This bill requires employers who are making supplemental payments to employees collecting workers compensation benefits to provide them a detailed breakdown of the payments and adjustments.
+This bill is yet another mandate that employers must follow to be in compliance with labor laws.
+While a small request on its face, when added to all of the compliance requirements for employers it collectively makes is harder to do business in New Hampshire.
+The businesses impacted the most under additional requirements are small businesses who are less likely to have compliance employees to handle these requests.
+YEA ITL SB 171, relative to required pay for remote work.
+SB 171 Labor, Industrial and Rehabilitative Services: OTP/A 10-9 PRO-LIBERTY: This bill removes the 2-hour minimum an employee must be paid per shift.
+The original bill was great.
+The amended bill is even better.
+Payment terms should be negotiated between the employer and employee.
+In effect, this eliminates a type of minimum wage, by eliminating minimum hours.
+YEA OTP/A SB 63, relative to funding for the division of travel and tourism.
+SB 63 Ways and Means: OTP 19-0 ANTI-LIBERTY: This bill changes the funding formula for the use of meals and rooms tax to allocate \$4 million in additional funding to the Division of Travel and Tourism.
+This bill does not change the tax rate, but instead gives a larger share of tax revenue to marketing efforts for tourism to New Hampshire.
+Marketing efforts like these are not an effective use of government funds and should be eliminated, and certainly should not be expanded as this bill proposes to do.
+Hotels, restaurants, and attractions can self-assess regarding joint marketing efforts privately, without wasting taxpayer dollars or compelling participation from all tourism-related business.
+NAY OTP Pulled from Consent Calendar

-YEA ITL

-YEA OTP/A

-YEA OTP/A

-NAY OTP SB 284, relative to the required maximum number of residential parking spaces.
+SB 284, relative to the required maximum number of residential parking spaces.
 Housing: OTP/A 14-1